Tips for Fixing a Concrete Floor

 Exterior slabs, however, can sometimes be cured by using a broom to finish the final stage.
 This can mask cracks and any minor surface blemishes.

-Some contractors may use windbreakers and fogging to increase humidity.
+Alternatively, some contractors may use windbreakers and fogging to increase humidity.
 Additionally, allowing the concrete time for all the bleed water to escape will also help minimise the risk of crazing.

 Need Concrete Flooring Repair?